Home Careers Chef How To Become

 Additionally, having a culinary degree gives you an edge over other applicants, as some establishments, especially upscale hotels, resorts and restaurants, may require a culinary degree.

 If you can’t commit to spending two to four years in school, you can skip it.
-Many successful Chefs have made it by working their way up through the ranks.
+Many successful Chefs have made it by working their way up through the kitchen hierarchy in various fine dining restaurants and hospitality establishments.

 Alternatively, you can pursue Chef certifications to add some form of culinary education to your resume without investing significant time.